The Speech-LLM Takes It All: A Truly Fully End-to-End Spoken Dialogue State Tracking Approach

 \subsection{Context Management Methods Comparison}

-All subsequent analyses use JGA with no post processing.
+All subsequent analyses use JGA without post-processing.
 Table \ref{tab:method_comparison} shows the JGA score on SpokenWOZ dev and test splits for each method.
 Overall, both the full spoken context and the 10-queries-per-turn methods outperformed the baseline.
 In particular, the full spoken context approach achieved a significantly higher JGA, demonstrating the effectiveness of leveraging the entire spoken conversation as input.
 The competitive performance of the 10-queries method further suggests that a substantial portion of the speech representations is redundant, and that it is possible to reduce the input size without a significant loss in performance, provided that a sufficient number of queries is used.
-We next provide a fine-grained comparison based on slot group and dialogue turn analyses.
+We next provide a fine-grained comparison based on slot group and dialog turn analyses.

-\textbf{Slot Group Analysis} We categorize slots into four groups: categorical, time, open, and profile.
+\paragraph*{Slot Group Analysis} We categorize slots into four groups: categorical, time, open, and profile.
 Categorical slots have a fixed set of values (e.g., yes/no, area, price range).
 Time slots correspond to temporal expressions (e.g., departure time).
 Open slots can take a wide range of values such as place names, while profile slots, which are treated separately for finer analysis, contain personal information (e.g., names, IDs, emails) and are often spelled out across multiple turns.
 Figure~\ref{fig:slot_type_analysis} shows the average F1 score by slot type.
 All models perform well on categorical slots, with full spoken context slightly ahead.
 Performance drops for time and open slots, where full spoken context and 10-query compression clearly outperform the others.
 Profile slots are the hardest: full spoken context again leads, while the 1-query model performs worst, indicating that compressing each turn to a single embedding discards too much information.